-There are notable exceptions to the general public indifference to weeds, a special subset of exotics that knock us out of our stupor by invading developed areas, excluding all other plants until something worse comes along.
+There are notable exceptions to the general public indifference to weeds, a special subset of exotics that invade developed areas, excluding all other plants until something worse comes along.
 These pests are displacing native plants, worldwide.
 The US Soils Conservation Service introduced kudzu as an erosion control...
 Well, it certainly worked for that.